ShuklaGroup/LazBFDEF/README.md

 - `PeptideESMTraining.ipynb`: Pretraining code for Peptide-ESM model described in the paper.
 - `OptionalDataPreprocessing.ipynb`: Code for data preprocessing.
 Optional since all sequences are provided.
 See `DATA.md`.

+The code was originally run on a single A100 GPU via Google Colab.